rowinggolfer/openmolar1/README.txt

 on first run of openMolar, you set a password for the app, you are given an opportunity to install a test database.

-NB - The test database is currently very limited with no patients or appointments made, but The app will not run without it!
+NB - The test database is currently very limited with only 1 patient. (serial no 1) But The app will not run without it!

 the test database has one operator - "user".
 So when prompted, enter the system password you just set up, and put "user" into the user1 field.

-if you wish to re-initiate your settings at any point, delete the file /etc/openmolar/openmolar.conf
+if you wish to re-initiate your settings at any point, delete the file /etc/openmolar/openmolar.conf, or edit this file (with care)

 Any problems, get back to me on rowinggolfer@googlemail.com